-Campus Living staff members conduct a safety inspection of each student room once each semester.
-Safety inspectors are trained to look for fire hazards, health and safety violations, and any unauthorized items within the room.
-Inspectors will leave a copy of the safety inspection in your room, and violations are to be corrected within 24 hours after inspection.
+Campus Living staff conduct a safety inspection of each student room at least once each semester.
+Safety inspectors are trained to look for fire hazards, health and safety violations, and any unauthorized items within plain view in the room.

+Inspectors will leave a copy of the safety inspection in the room, and the violations must be corrected within 24 hours after inspection.
 Failure to correct safety violations will result in disciplinary action.
-Any damage to the room will be billed immediately.
+If the health and safety team discovers something illegal, staff will not confront the students but rather report the concern to ECU Police or Residence Hall Staff as applicable.
+Any damage to the room will be when students vacate a residence hall space.

-Students in College Hill Suites will also be inspected for the general cleanliness for their suite.
-Any suite that needs to be cleaned because the condition of the room is deemed unhealthy, an attraction to pests, or potentially damaging to the room will be reported to the student(s) in the suite or room.
-The room will be re-inspected within seven days.
-If the problem has not been corrected, the space will be cleaned by the University at the student(s) expense.
+Shared common spaces, semi-private and private bath spaces will also be inspected for the general cleanliness.
+Any area that needs to be cleaned because the condition of the room is deemed unhealthy, an attraction to pests, or potentially damaging to the room will be reported to the student(s) in the suite or room.
+All spaces will be reinspected within seven days of providing students with notice of the health and safety concern.
+If the problem has not been corrected, the space will be cleaned by the University at the expense of the space occupant(s).
+On rare occasions if the room cleanliness necessitates action, with the authorization of the Director of Housing, students' living spaces will be cleaned at the students' expense.